• What is a Vignere Cipher?

 • Creating Collectables

-To import your collectable into Unreal Engine open the Content Draw in the lower left corner, press
+To import your collectable into Unreal Editor open the Content Drawer in the lower left corner, press

-After selecting your object in files a popup menu will come up, while these settings are often important, today we will use the defaults, press import.
+After selecting your object in files a popup menu will come up, while these settings are often important, we will use the default options today, press import.

-To create a blueprint your open Content Draw, select Add > Blueprint and choose Actor from the pop-up menu.
+To create a blueprint your open Content Drawer, select Add > Blueprint and choose Actor from the pop-up menu.

-Name it something that makes sense and identifies it as a blueprint; as my collectable is a key, I am naming it BP_KeyCollectible.
+So we can effectively use it later, we will name it something that helps us identifies it as a blueprint; as our collectable is a key, name it BP_KeyCollectible.

 Double-click your newly created Blueprint to open it.

-We are now going to add our Maya object into the Blueprint.
-You may need to change the view to “Viewport”
+We are now going to add our Static Mesh into the Blueprint.
+You may need to change the view to “Viewport”.

 Using the Components menu in the top left click Add.
 Type “Static Mesh” in the search window and select it when it appears in the menu.

-On the right side select your object as the static mesh.
-At this point you may want to scale or reposition your object in the right menu.
+In the right-side Details panel, select your key in Static Mesh.
+At this point you may want to scale or reposition your object.

-While we are here, let’s turn off collisions so that our character’s won’t bump into the collectable as they pick them up.
+While we are in the Details panel, set the Collision Preset to NoCollision so that the player character won’t bump into the collectable as they pick it up.

 Let’s make our collectable easier to see by making it rotate on the spot.

-Back in the Components menu on the left, click Add and type “Rotating Movement”, select this when it appears below.
+Back in the Components panel on the left, click Add and type “Rotating Movement”, select this when it appears below.
 For now, we will use the default rotation rate.

-You can return to the main window and click play to test the rotation effect.
-Be sure to drag the blueprint from the Content Drawer, not the static mesh.
+Return to the main window and click play to test the rotation effect.
+Be sure to drag the blueprint from the Content Drawer and not the static mesh.

 Next, let’s add collision so that our character can pick up the collectable.
 In the Components menu click Add, type “Sphere Collision” and select this option when it appears.
-Move and scale this sphere so it surrounds the Maya object.
+Move and scale this sphere so it surrounds the Static Mesh.

 To add a new event, we need to right click a blank area of the Event Graph.
 Through the menu select Add Event for Sphere > Collision > Add on Component Begin Overlap.